Learn more about the Gannon Cabin, built in 1843 and currently a permanent exhibit at the McHenry County Historical Museum.

 The cabin's condition has been "stabilized" since it was moved to Union in 1966.
 By that time, the little structure had already undergone many renovations.
 The iron stove at its center is gone and some of the beams show circular saw marks – something impossible when it was built.

-Ron Nelson of downstate Bishop Hill was called in to help direct the restoration.
-Nelson specializes in restoring 19th-century structures and had completed restoration of an 1838 courthouse in Decatur where Lincoln practiced law.
+Ron Nelson of downstate Bishop Hill was called to help direct the restoration.
+Nelson specializes in restoring 19th-century structures and had completed the restoration of an 1838 courthouse in Decatur, where Lincoln practiced law.

 Family history and evidence in the cabin itself show that it went through most of that cycle, except the stove.
 As a result, "this was probably the last free-standing (cabin) in the county," local historian and retired Society administrator Nancy Fike said.

-Measuring just 16 by 18 feet, the cabin was the birthplace of at least one of Luke's eight children, James, whose own son, Ed, donated it to the historical society in 1966.
+Measuring just 16 by 18 feet, the cabin was the birthplace of at least one of Luke's eight children, James, whose son Ed donated it to the historical society in 1966.